bglezseoane/gitcher/docs/useCases.md

 - [S]: Set into an existing repository a configuration profile.
 - [G]: Set global a configuration profile.
 - [A]: Add a new profile.
+- [M]: Mirror profile (create a copy of a profile with a different name).
 - [D]: Delete a profile.
 - [U]: Update a profile.
 - [C]: Create cherfile.